Universal Analog Computation: Fra\"iss\'e Limits of Dynamical Systems: The universal and homogeneous nondeterministic system

 \subsection{The nature of the universal system}

-We end this section with some comments about the nature of this universal dynamical system $(U,T)$: its symmetry, universality, complexity, and its status as an analog computer.
+We end this section with some comments about the nature of the universal nondeterministic system $(U,T)$: its symmetry, universality, complexity, and its status as an analog computer.

 \emph{Symmetry}.
 The homogeneity property, that makes $(U,T)$ unique, is quite remarkable.
-It says that $(U,T)$ is `maximally symmetric': every way of embedding a finite dynamical system into the universal system corresponds to a symmetry (i.e. isomorphism) of the universal system.
+In section~\ref{ssec: statement of the main results}, we motivated it as saying that `every part of $(U,T)$ looks the same'.
+Another way of saying this is that $(U,T)$ is `maximally symmetric': whenever we have two ways of embedding a finite dynamical system into the universal system, there is a symmetry (i.e. isomorphism) of the universal system that transforms one embedding into the other.
 Thus, the embedding of each finite system into the universal one is, in a sense, unique up to isomorphism.

 \emph{Universality}.
 In which of the senses that we have identified in section~\ref{sec: literature review} is $(U,T)$ universal? \begin{itemize} \item[(\ref{itm: notion of universality factor})] By construction, $(U,T)$ is factor universal: every dynamical system is a factor of $(U,T)$.